JadeDickinson/cs50m/projects/project1/README.md

 ## Getting Started
 First, head to [this link](https://docs.expo.io/versions/latest/introduction/installation.html) to install Expo.
-You'll need the XDE for your computer and the mobile client (Expo app) on your phone.
+You'll need the XDE (now https://blog.expo.io/expo-cli-2-0-released-a7a9c250e99c) for your computer and the mobile client
+(Expo app) on your phone.
 If you prefer, you can also install the iOS simulator (Macs only) and/or the Android emulator.